Skip Navigation

 Optional Fees: $85 Art Activity Fee

-Advanced Art is a second level art classes offered at Westside and focuses on student’s continued development in various two-dimensional art skills within drawing, painting, printmaking, collage and mixed media.
+Advanced Art is a second-level art class offered at Westside and focuses on a student’s continued development in various two-dimensional art skills within drawing, painting, printmaking, collage and mixed media.
 Through the study of various themes and topics, the course centers on developing the individual artistic expression of each student.
 Assignments will develop and reinforce the student’s understanding of the elements and principles of design, art techniques and art history while creating, critiquing, and evaluating works of art.
 Prerequisite: Introduction to Art (or transferred equivalent)

 Credit: 1.0